Really-Great-Tech/expenses-ai-api-wrapper/MVP_ARCHITECTURE_PLAN.md

 This MVP architecture provides a solid foundation for a scalable, production-ready AI-powered expense processing service with intelligent receipt recognition and event-driven processing capabilities.
 The design emphasizes:

-1. **Event-Driven Architecture**: Complete RabbitMQ-based message processing replacing HTTP API calls
+1. **Event-Driven Architecture**: Complete RabbitMQ-based message processing
 2. **Intelligent Processing**: Advanced receipt recognition layer for multi-receipt PDF handling
 3. **Modularity**: Clear separation of concerns with microservices architecture
 4. **Scalability**: Horizontal and vertical scaling with AWS Aurora Serverless auto-scaling